STOR-i/Changepoints.jl/README.md

 ## Segmentation with WBS and SeedBS

-The Wild Binary Segmentation (WBS) procedure behaves like standard Binary Segmentation, but draws many random intervals instead of using only the entire interval (see [WBS](https://arxiv.org/abs/1411.0858)).
+The Wild Binary Segmentation (WBS) procedure generalises standard Binary Segmentation, drawing many random intervals instead of using only the entire interval (see [WBS](https://arxiv.org/abs/1411.0858)).
 Optionally, we can specify the threshold scaling constant, the standard deviation, and the number of intervals to draw.
+Specifying `M=1` will call the CUSUM-based BS procedure.
 We are returned an array of tuples containing change point information, in decreasing detection order; see `?WBS` for details.

 The following code runs the procedure, estimating the variance with MAD:
 ```